koenga/Projet-CE-1/README.txt

 ## Contact

-If you need any help understanding the code—especially regarding how the maps were built—feel free to reach out via email.
+If you need any help understanding the code, feel free to reach out via email.